Trump says he believes Putin's election meddling denials

 Trump repeated his claims that Russian interference in the US election is a conspiracy invented by Democrats to distract from their electoral losses.
 And he implied that investigators looking into his campaign aides' ties to Moscow were better off probing elsewhere.

-"That whole thing was set up by the Democrats," Trump declared.
+"That whole thing was set up by the Democrats," Trump declared Saturday.

 Trump's comments, which came after a two-day stay at this seaside resort, reflected ongoing frustration at his inability to warm ties with Moscow, which he pledged to do on the campaign trail.